bram-n/internet-computing-project/README.md

 First, run the development server:

 Note from Camden: I am using pnpm, which stands for Performative NPM.
+It operates essentially the same as npm.
 To install it, run
 ```bash
 npm i -g pnpm
 ```